Find and fix writing mistakes instantly

 - Stacy always arrives to work ten minutes late.

-The verb arrives is followed by the location work.
+The action verb arrives is followed by the location work.
 In this case, work is a preposition of place and not a direct object.
-You can also say, “Stacy always arrives ten minutes late,* and the sentence would still retain its meaning.
+You can also say, “Stacy always arrives ten minutes late,” and the sentence would still retain its meaning.

 An Action Verb Definition

-Considering that there are two ways to describe action, a good definition is that action words describe what a subject does involving physical and mental action verbs.
+Considering that there are two ways to describe action verbs, a good action verb definition describes what a subject does involving physical and mental action verbs.
 These words can even explain the impact the action has on the subject itself, or the impact it has on a direct object.
 The other is called resume action verbs, but we will get to those in the next section.

 List of Action Verbs

-Here’s a list of words, including resume action verbs.
+Here’s a list of action verbs, including resume action verbs.
 Resume action verbs help describe previous work experience and show off your accomplishments without using the same words repeatedly.

 Resume Action Verbs